Who is eligible to apply?

-Applicants compete for limited seats each fall and spring semester.
+Applicants compete for limited seats each semester.
 Criteria for selection are based upon demonstrated Christian commitment and leadership potential.
-Candidates for admission should be well-rounded in general knowledge and experience, have completed college (many have advanced degrees), have maintained a 3.0 or better (on a 4.0 scale) grade point average, and have strong abilities in oral and written communication.
+Candidates for admission should be well-rounded in general knowledge and experience, have completed college (some have advanced degrees), have maintained a 3.0 or better (on a 4.0 scale) grade point average, and have strong abilities in oral and written communication.

 In order to develop leaders with the spiritual, intellectual, and professional fortitude for public service, the academic residency consists of a core curriculum of interdisciplinary studies in theology, philosophy, ethics, history, politics, culture, and jurisprudence.
 The Institute uses a “block course” system with five three-week long sequential courses that build upon one another.
 Thus students are able to focus their attention on one course at a time.
 Readings include both classic and lesser-known works in these fields, including authors like Augustine, Aquinas, Richard Hooker, James Madison, and dozens more historical and modern authors.